 In the Dreamcast version, fog is often used to enhance the overall ambience of an area.
 For example, in Windy Valley Act 2 there is greyish-blue fog – a subtle, but effective touch to create the feeling of being inside a tornado.
 This effect is gone in SADX because fog is turned off for the area:

 All later ports have strange-looking overhanging ropes on the collapsing bridge.
 Interestingly similar bridges in Ice Cap and Red Mountain (which use the same code) are unaffected.
-Recently I found out this is caused by a model change – for some reason the developers stretched the model used for vertical ropes.
+Some time ago I found out this is caused by a model change – for some reason the developers stretched the model used for vertical ropes.
 The UVs on the ropes are also stretched, which suggests it may have been done by accident.
 Also notice how the lighting on Sonic and the objects fits the environment in the Dreamcast version, while the Gamecube version’s lighting is more generic:

 Act 3 begins with color banding in the sky, which looks bad in all versions of the game, but the ports make it look a lot worse: